wifisensing/PicoScenes-Manual/source/scenarios.rst

 AX200/210 + Wi-Fi AP (Difficulty Level: Beginner)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AX200 NIC can measure CSI for the 802.11a/g/n/ac/ax frames sent from the connected Wi-Fi AP.
+The AX200/210 NIC can measure CSI for the 802.11a/g/n/ac/ax frames sent from the associated Wi-Fi AP.
 By creating enough Wi-Fi traffic, for example by the *ping* command, we obtain the CSI measurement.

 Assuming you have already connected the AX200 NIC to a Wi-Fi AP, then there are only three steps to measure CSI from AX200:

 #.
-Lookup the AX200 NIC's PhyPath ID by ``array_status``.
+Lookup the NIC's PhyPath ID by ``array_status``.
+Please refer to :ref:`naming_for_nics` for device naming for commercial NICs.
 #.
-Assume the PhyPath is ``3``, then run command ``PicoScenes -d debug -i 3 --mode logger`` in a terminal.
+Assume the NIC's PhyPath is ``3``, then run command ``PicoScenes "-d debug -i 3 --mode logger --plot"`` in a terminal.
 #.
 Exit CSI logging by pressing Ctrl+C.

-The above command has three program options *"-d debug -i 3 --mode logger"*.
-They can be interpreted as *"PicoScenes changes the display level of the logging service to debug (-d debug); makes the device <3> switch to the CSI logger mode (-i 3 --mode logger)"*.
+The above command has four program options *"-d debug -i 3 --mode logger --plot"*.
+They can be interpreted as *"PicoScenes changes the display level of the logging service to debug (-d debug); makes the device <3> switch to the CSI logger mode (-i 3 --mode logger) and live-plot the measured CSI (--plot)"*.
 See :doc:`parameters` for more detailed explanations.

-The logged CSI data is stored in a ``rx_<Id>_<Time>.csi`` file in the *present working directory*.
-Open MATLAB, drag the .csi file into the Command Window, the file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.
+The logged CSI data is stored in a ``rx_<PHYPath>_<Time>.csi`` file in the *present working directory*.
+Open MATLAB, drag the .csi file into the Command Window, the file will be parsed and stored as a MATLAB variable named *rx_<PHYPath>_<Time>*.

 .. _ax200- monitor: